JoJo Wooden: Coaching and executive career

 After being released by the Cardinals, Wooden joined Simsbury High School as an assistant coach, working with the linebackers and running backs.
 He left the school prior to the 1994 season.
 He then served for a time as an assistant coach of the NCAA Division II American International Yellow Jackets.

 Wooden had kept in touch with Scott Pioli, who was a coach at Syracuse while Wooden played there, and Pioli, now director of player personnel with the NFL's New York Jets, hired Wooden as a pro personnel assistant.
 An article from Associated Press noted that "[t]he entry-level job involved cataloging and cutting evaluation tapes, keeping the pro roster boards updated and watching tape for what was a tiny pro personnel department at the time."
 He remained with the Jets for 16 years and served through five head coaches, two owners and stayed after Pioli left the team.
 His position was pro personnel assistant from 1997 to 1998, pro scout from 1999 to 2000, senior pro scout of the American Football Conference (AFC) from 2001 to 2002, assistant director of pro scouting in 2003, director of pro scouting from 2004 to 2006, and assistant director of player personnel from 2007 to 2012.
 Until 2007, Wooden worked mainly in the team's pro scouting department, but he shifted to the college side with his appointment of assistant director of player personnel and was the team's only staff member to have roles in both sides in his final six years.

 Wooden accepted a position as the director of player personnel for the San Diego Chargers (renamed the Los Angeles Chargers in 2016) in 2013.
 In this role, he became the leader of both the team's pro and college scouting departments.
 While with the Chargers, he received interviews for general manager positions with several other teams, including from the Pittsburgh Steelers, Washington Commanders and Chicago Bears.
 After Chargers general manager Tom Telesco was fired with three games remaining in the 2023 season, Wooden was named the team's interim general manager.

 On February 26, 2024, the Las Vegas Raiders hired Wooden as a senior director of player personnel.

 On February 7, 2025, Wooden was relieved as Raiders senior director of player personnel along with senior national scout Dujuan Daniels.

+On April 29, 2026, the Baltimore Ravens hired Wooden to serve as a front office consultant.